 Elhadj Tidiane Diamilatou Diallo is an executive and entrepreneur from Guinea who specializes in finance investment, agriculture, and social entrepreneurship.
 Diallo is the chief financial officer (CFO) for Comptoir Commercial General and has been with the company since its inception.
 He is also the founder of FINAMARK, a trading company that aims to provide financial assistance to small project holders and women with limited access to financial services, as well as Dassy Peche, a traditional fishing company.
 Diallo also has imported a financial model created by 2006 Nobel Peace Prize winner Muhammad Yunus to his rural village, which has supplied each family with a free sheep to raise with the aim of creating local wealth over the long-term.
 “My participation in the Fellowship will equip me with a good understanding of the role I can play in the business and entrepreneurship fields, in order to promote an efficient private sector in Guinea, as well as expand my business,” explains Diallo.

 Florentine Nzisabira is an educator and entrepreneur from Burundi, who specializes in English as a second language (ESL) education, women’s empowerment, and rural development.
 Nzisabira is the founder and director of English Hub, an enterprise that aims to equip Burundians to use English effectively for career development purposes through training, educational events, and games.
-She also is the author of the textbook “English Intellect for the Intermediate Level,” which will soon be published on Amazon.
-In addition to its core purpose of teaching English, the textbook also will feature a wide range of topics designed to fuel relevant discussions among African readers, such as women’s empowerment, education, the spirit of Ubuntu, sustainable development goals, and environmental degradation.
+She also is the author of the textbook “English Intellect for the Intermediate Level.”
+In addition to its core purpose of teaching English, the textbook also features a wide range of topics designed to fuel relevant discussions among African readers, such as women’s empowerment, education, the spirit of Ubuntu, sustainable development goals, and environmental degradation.
 “I want to be an inspirational business leader and mentor for the young people in my community, especially young women in rural areas,” explains Nzisabira.
 “Through the Fellowship I will be able to expand my vision for my company and my country as a whole.”

 Issaka Yacoubou is an entrepreneur and professional shoemaker from Togo who specializes in fashion design and disability advocacy.
 Yacoubou has made shoes since the age of 12 and today owns his own shoe shop with the goal of expanding it into a firm in the future.
 Before graduating with a bachelor’s degree in American literature, Yacoubou worked with his local U.S. Embassy to lead an “American Corner,” a regional resource center for information and programs highlighting American culture, history, current events, and government.
 Throughout his life, he has also been a staunch advocate for disability rights and has partnered to create a basketball team for disabled athletes, where he also serves as a professional development mentor.
 “When I return from the Fellowship, I hope to organize more great activities to promote disabled people’s rights and empowerment,” Yacoubou explains.
 “The Fellowship will hopefully help me increase my business, inspire new fashions, and show me ways to employ more young people.”